A New Supersymmetry Index for the D1-D5 CFT: 4. The new index

 While this is the typical presentation of the MEG, we can now instead work with the Schur-Weyl formalism of the previous section.
-In the D1-D5 CFT, the left-moving covering Hilbert space is $V={\rm span}\{\cO \ket*{\alpha}_k, \cO\ket*{\Ad}_k\}_{k,\cO}$ where $\cO$ represents arbitrary left-moving bosonic and fermionic excitations.
+In the D1-D5 CFT for $T^4$, the left-moving covering Hilbert space is given by $V={\rm span}\{\cO \ket*{\alpha}_k, \cO\ket*{\Ad}_k\}_{k,\cO}$ where $\cO$ represents arbitrary left-moving bosonic and fermionic excitations.
 The right-moving Hilbert space is taken to be the $k$-independent space $\tilde{V}={\rm span}\{\ket*{\dot{\alpha}},\ket*{\Ad}\}$.
-Having two bosonic and two fermionic states, $\tilde{V}$ is naturally a $GL(2|2)$ representation and $\tilde{V}_{\lambda}$ vanishes unless $\lambda_3\le 2$, with $\lambda_i$ being the $i$th row length of $\lambda$ \footnote{Generally, if a vector space $V$ contains $b$ bosonic and $f$ fermionic states, $V_\lambda$ vanishes unless $\lambda_{b+1}\le f$ (the $(b|f)$-hook condition).
-This is because we cannot antisymmetrize more than $c$ bosonic indices and symmetrize more than $d$ fermionic indices in the tensor $T^{I_1\dots I_n}$.}.
+Having two bosonic and two fermionic states, $\tilde{V}$ is naturally a $GL(2|2)$ representation space and $\tilde{V}_{\lambda}$ vanishes unless $\lambda_3\le 2$, with $\lambda_i$ being the $i$th row length of the Young diagram $\lambda$.
+In other words, $\lam$ is constrained to be of the $(2|2)$ hook type which we denote by $\lam\in H(2|2)$ \footnote{Generally, if a vector space $V$ contains $b$ bosonic and $f$ fermionic states, $V_\lambda$ vanishes unless $\lambda_{b+1}\le f$ (the $(b|f)$-hook condition) and so $\lam\in H(b|f)$.
+This is because we cannot anti-symmetrize more than $b$ bosonic indices and symmetrize more than $f$ fermionic indices in the tensor $T^{I_1\dots I_n}$.}.
 Noting that the trace in \eqref{eq:MEG_T^4} is nothing but the (signed) partition function for the theory at fixed $N$, the generating function $\mathcal{E}(p,q,y)$ can be obtained by the action of $\mathcal{D}$ on \eqref{eq:Z=SS}, the partition function of the covering Hilbert space.
-We then find the alternative form:
+We then find a Schur-Weyl expression for the MEG generating function: